Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 11. Differentiation of words that are far from each other in meaning:

-12. Differentiation of words that are similar in meaning to each other, denoting "dishes", and words that do not belong to this category, but are situationally close to the meaning of the words of the first group.
-For example, dining room, coffee, napkin, dinner, etc. (complex differentiation).
+12. Differentiation of words that are close in meaning to each other, denoting “dishes”, and words that do not belong to this category, but are situationally close to the meaning of words of the first group.
+For example, canteen, coffee, napkin, dinner, etc. (complex differentiation).

-14. A more complex classification of words denoting moral (stingy, decent, modest, etc.) and mental (wise, erudite, inquisitive, etc.), human properties; these words are close in semantic meaning, denoting the personal characteristics of people (complex, subtle differentiation).
+14. A more complex classification of words denoting moral (stingy, decent, modest, etc.) and mental (wise, erudite, inquisitive, etc.) properties of a person; these words are close in semantic meaning, denoting personal characteristics people (complex, subtle differentiation).

-Tasks 13 and 14 related to semantic differentiations made up a separate type called "personal characteristics".
+Tasks 13 and 14, related to semantic differentiation, constituted a separate type called “personal characteristics”.

 All tasks are completed 3-4 times.
-When processing the results of the task, each subject separately determines the time of the first sorting of cards and the average time of two or three subsequent trials, and also calculates four total indicators: 1) the average time of all simple differentiations in the first trials; 2) the average time of all simple differentiations, excluding the first trial; 3) the average time of all complex differentiations in the first trials; 4) the average time of all complex differentiations, excluding the first trial.
+When processing the results of completing the task, the time of the first sorting of cards and the average time of two or three subsequent trials are determined separately for each subject, and four total indicators are calculated: 1) the average time of all simple differentiations in the first trials; 2) the average time of all simple differentiations, excluding the first test; 3) the average time of all complex differentiations in the first samples; 4) the average time of all complex differentiations, excluding the first test.

 2. Chuprikova N.I., Ratanova T.A.
-Relationship between indicators of intelligence and cognitive differentiation in younger schoolchildren // Questions of psychology.
+The relationship between intelligence indicators and cognitive differentiation in junior schoolchildren//Questions of psychology.
 1995.
 No. 3. -S. 104-114.

 3. Chuprikov N.I., Ratanova T.A., Lokalova N.P.
-The speed of signal differentiation and the dismemberment of motor images in schoolchildren with different academic performance // Questions of Psychology.
+The speed of differentiation of signals and the dismemberment of motor images in schoolchildren with different academic performance // Questions of psychology.
 1991.
 No. 4.-S. 159-169.

 higher education